-During his tenure as Chairman of the Council for Economic Planning and Development in late 1990s, Dr. Pinkun Chiang worked actively to promote concerted efforts between the government and the business community so as to successfully meet the challenges of accomplishing Taiwan’s economic transformation and industrial restructuring.
-Under the guidance of relevant government agencies and with the support of the private sector, the Third Wednesday Club was formally established in Taipei in July, 1999.
-Dr. Chenfu Koo, then the most prominent and venerable business leader in the country, was elected Chairman of the new business organization.
-Three other highly influential business leaders were elected Vice Chairmen, including the Chairman of the Chinese National Association of Industry and Commerce, Dr. Jeffrey L.S.
-Koo, who subsequently became Chairman of the Club.
-Since the establishment of the Club, Dr. Pinkun Chiang was named its Honorary Advisor, a position he continued to hold while serving as Vice President of the Legislative Yuan and Chairman of the Straits Exchange Foundation later on.
-Over the years, the Third Wednesday Club had become a well-established and foremost business organization in Taiwan, making tremendous contributions to the expansion of economic interaction between Taiwan and other countries, particularly Japan and mainland China.
+During his tenure as Chairman of the Council for Economic Planning and Development in late 1990s, Dr. Pin-Kung Chiang worked actively to promote concerted efforts between the government and the business community so as to successfully meet the challenges of accomplishing Taiwan’s economic transformation and industrial restructuring.
+Under the guidance of relevant government agencies and with the support of the private sector, the Third Wednesday Club was formally established in Taipei in July 1999.
+Dr. Chen-Fu Koo, then the most prominent and venerable business leader in the country, was elected Chairman of the new business organization.
+Three other highly influential business leaders were elected Vice Chairmen, including Dr. Jeffrey L.S.
+Koo, then Chairman of the Chinese National Association of Industry &Commerce.
+Dr. Jeffrey L.S.
+Koo, Dr. P. K. Chiang and Mr. Shenghsiung Hsu subsequently became Chairman of the Club in 2003, 2012 and in 2018 respectively.
+Over the years, the Third Wednesday Club has become a well-established and foremost business organization in Taiwan, making tremendous contributions to the expansion of economic interaction between Taiwan and other countries, particularly Japan and mainland China.

-- To foster and strengthen fellowship and friendship among members
+- To foster and strengthen fellowship and friendship among members；

-- To promote international business exchange and interaction aiming at forging strategic alliances between local and foreign enterprises
+- To promote international business exchange and interaction aiming at forging strategic alliances between local and foreign enterprises；

 - To enhance and upgrade the know-how and skills in conducting international investment and trade activities for the furtherance of international economic cooperation。

-1.Monthly Lunch Meeting
+- Monthly Lunch Meeting

 1.Criteria for Regular Members

-a.Top 100 domestic business conglomerates ranked by China Credit Information Services Ltd.；
+- Top 100 domestic business conglomerates ranked by China Credit Information Services Ltd.；

-b.Business Conglomerates with a solid and sound financial structure；
+- Business Conglomerates with a solid and sound financial structure；

-c.Enthusiastically and proactively involved in promoting international economic affairs。
+- Enthusiastically and proactively involved in promoting international economic affairs。

 Each regular member shall appoint two senior executives who are currently holding or previously held the position as or above President or CEO to act as representatives.

 2.Criteria for Sponsor Members

 a.
 Enterprises or individuals meeting any of the following requirements:

-i.Domestic enterprises listed on TSEC or GTSM
+- Domestic enterprises listed on TSEC or GTSM；

-ii.Enterprises engaged in industries targeted and supported by the government for priority development；
+- Enterprises engaged in industries targeted and supported by the government for priority development；

-iii.Reputed foreign enterprises officially registered in Taiwan
+- Reputable foreign enterprises officially registered in Taiwan；

-iv.Other enterprises or individuals deemed as beneficial to the development of the Club and approved by the Board of Directors
+- Other enterprises or individuals deemed as beneficial to the development of the Club and approved by the Board of Directors；

 b.
-Enterprises with a solid and sound financial structure
+Enterprises with a solid and sound financial structure：

-Enterprises or individuals that meet the foregoing two criteria may apply for admission as sponsor member through the recommendation of two Club members and shall be formally adopted as so after official approval by the Club’s Board of Directors Meeting and upon full payment of membership dues.
+Enterprises or individuals that meet the foregoing two criteria may apply for admission as sponsor member through the recommendation of two Club members and shall be formally admitted as such after official approval by the Club’s Board of Directors Meeting and upon full payment of membership dues.